boston-library/blacklight_iiif_search/README.md

 ## Prerequisites

-Currently highly opinionated towards Solr as the back-end search index.

 This plugin assumes:
-1. You have a working Blacklight application
+1. You have a working Blacklight application, with Solr as the search index
 2. You have items with full text (e.g. scanned books, newspapers, etc.) in your Solr index
 3. The text for these items is indexed in Solr
 4. Each page has its own Solr record, with the corresponding text in a discrete field